 By contrast, Mark has met the two relatives of Mary who are shown in the movie: Mary’s younger sister Tori (played by Sofia Bryant), who is the drummer in Mary’s band, and Mary’s aunt Carol (played by Lea Thompson, in a cameo), who is depicted as a cynical, eccentric, queer woman with years of experiences as a swinger.
-Unlike Mary, Tori is down-to-earth and isn’t caught up in trying to look like she’s the queen of the progessive hipsters.
+Unlike Mary, Tori is down-to-earth and isn’t caught up in trying to look like she’s the queen of the progressive hipsters.
 Mark admits that Carol intimidates him, but he gets along with Tori just fine.

 Tori and Mary briefly discuss their mother in one scene that gives no insight into how long their mother has been dead or her cause of death.
-It’s hinted that their mother was also a progressive liberal, but Tori and Mary believe that their mother probably would have hated Mark and his unflattering moustache.
+It’s hinted that their mother (who was Carol’s sister) was also a progressive liberal, but Tori and Mary believe that their mother probably would have hated Mark and his unflattering moustache.
 Maybe this conversation is this movie’s way of saying that even Mary and Tori’s dead mother would know what a mistake it was for Mark and Mary to get married.

-Tori and Mary are such a part of each other’s small social circle that Tori ends up dating one of Mark’s two best friends who are shown in the movie.
+Mary and Tori are such a part of each other’s small social circle that Tori ends up dating one of Mark’s two best friends who are shown in the movie.
 Tori’s boyfriend is AJ (played by Matt Shively), who’s kind of a stereotypical meathead.
 AJ identifies as straight.
 Mark’s other best friend is Kyle (played by Nik Dodani), who’s kind of a stereotypical sassy queer guy.
 Kyle identifies as bisexual.
 And apparently, Mary’s social circle consists of her husband, her band and her husband’s two best friends.